Skip to main content

 Asian Pacific American Heritage

 Asian Pacific American Heritage Month celebrates generations of Asian Americans and Pacific Islanders, who enrich and contribute to American history, society, and culture.
 Prince George’s County is home to over 40,000 Asian Americans and 2,000 Native Hawaiians & Pacific Islanders (2020 US Census).
 “Asian American” and “Pacific Islander” are large and imperfect terms.
-These communities include East Asians, South Asians, Southeast Asians, Central Asians, West Asians, Polynesians, Melanesians, Micronesians, and their diasporas, including Indo-Caribbean folks.
+These communities include East Asians, South Asians, Southeast Asians, Central Asians, West Asians, Polynesians, Melanesians, Micronesians, and their diasporas, including Indo-Caribbeans.

 Learn More